-When WLA option 3 is selected, where the S-104 temporal extent of the S-104 fully covers the estimated date and time of a part of the route; see figure C-4-16.
+When WLA option 3 is selected, where the S-104 temporal extent of the S-104 fully covers the estimated date and time of a part of the route; see figure D-2-16.

 Where these conditions are not met the WLA processing must not be carried out.

-When WLA has been processed the area for which it is defined must be surrounded by a boundary line using colour token DEPWL; see Figure C-4-7.
+When WLA has been processed the area for which it is defined must be surrounded by a boundary line using colour token DEPWL; see Figure D-2-7.